sushant1212/Deep-Learning-Notes/DL/hyperparameter_tuning.md

 ## Programming Assignment Results:
 <ul>Week 1:
-<ul>Initialisation:
+<ul>Initialization:
-<li>Initialisation with zeros fails to break symmetry.</li>
+<li>Initialization with zeros fails to break symmetry.</li>
-<li>Also initialisation with zeros causes Z1 = 0.
-If we are using Relu for activation function, it implies that a1 = 0(not the case when we are using sigmoid, for igmoid a1 = 0.5).
+<li>Also initialization with zeros causes Z1 = 0.
+If we are using Relu for activation function, it implies that a1 = 0(not the case when we are using sigmoid, for sigmoid a1 = 0.5).
 This causes all the layers ahead to have a value of 0 (except last layer since we use sigmoid for that).
 Now, during back prop, dZ3 = a3 - y.
 This has a non zero value.
 But when we are calculating dW /dZ2, we have to multiply dZ3 with a2.T or W3.T both of these are 0.
 Thus nothing is being updated to these.
 Also in their data set, sum of dz3 was coming out to be close to 0, this caused the NN to not learn in the bias terms as well.
 Thus the cost remained same.</li>
-<li>When we randomly initialise the parameters to random but big values the algorithm learns slowly, and thus will require more number of iterations over the training set to reach the optimum value. </li>
+<li>When we randomly initialize the parameters to random but big values the algorithm learns slowly, and thus will require more number of iterations over the training set to reach the optimum value. </li>
-<li>He initialisation is the best: initialise with factor of np.sqrt(2/previous_layer_dim)</li>
+<li>He initialization is a good choice for ReLU: initialize with factor of np.sqrt(2/previous_layer_dim)</li>
 </ul>
 <br>
-<ul>Regularisation:
+<ul>Regularization:
-	<li>WIth no regularisation the training set error is least but the test set error is the most.</li>
+	<li>With no regularization the training set error is least but the test set error is the most.</li>
-	<li>Using regularisation either dropout or L2 norm, increases the traning set error but it reducesthe test set error.</li>
+	<li>Using regularization either dropout or L2 norm, increases the training set error but it reduces the test set error.</li>
 </ul>
 <br>
 <ul>Gradient_Checking: